(ISSN 2229-6891)Since 2010(Online + Print journal)

 * Acceptable format for electronic submission is Microsoft Word.

-* Two copies of print edition will be sent to corresponding author through postal service.
+* One copy of print edition will be sent to corresponding author through postal service.

 * Submission fees should be paid via credit card (Visa, MasterCard or American Express) as part of the review procedure.